Last Updated 02/03/2022.

-What’s the best age to take your kids on a family gap year?
+What’s the best age to travel with kids or take your kids on a family gap year?
 How old should children be to travel the world?
 Should you take babies and toddlers travelling?
 Is it possible to take a gap year with your teenagers?

-I’ve travelled with my kids from babies to now, teens and tweens, and this is what I think.
+I’ve travelled with my kids from babies to now, teens and tweens, and this is what I have found.
 There are benefits to the kids and to parents at just about any age.
 But is there a sweet spot?

 It may not be what you think, that’s fine, but you came here to see what I had to say about this, so can we stay friends?
 Thanks

-This is totally dependent on what you want the kids to get out of travelling around the world and what you, the parent, want to get out of it.
+This is totally dependent on what you want the kids to get out of travel or travelling around the world and what you, the parent, want to get out of it.

 Which is more important to you, their enjoyment, family time for mutual benefit, learning experiences for them or satisfying parental wanderlust?